EwaKomkowska/ArtificialIntelligenceProjects/README.md

 # Artificial Intelligence Projects
 Few projects from AI studies at Poznań University of Technology.
-Most of them are jupyter notebooks.
+Most of them are made in jupyter notebooks.